Delph With 22 Points, Nine Rebounds in Final Game as an Owl

-Delph With Second Straight Double-Double
+Delph With Eighth Double-Double of the Season

 Michael Curry was named FAU head men's basketball coach on April 7, 2014.
 Curry, who played for seven NBA teams during an 11-year career and also previously served as head coach of the Detroit Pistons, is the eighth coach in FAU program history.